bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

 bacalhau get $JOB_ID --output-dir results
 ```

-After the download has finished you should see the following contents in results directory
+After the download has finished you should see the following contents in the results directory

 ## Viewing your Job Output